flyertech/trx_docs_en/pages/mydoc/snippets/tracktransaction.md

         },
         // Example of integration of ads directly in the page
         touchpointType: 'web', // Default: mail
-        touchpointId: '123', // REQUIRED if touchpointType = 'web'
+        touchpointId: '123' // REQUIRED if touchpointType = 'web'
-        containerId: 'test' // Default: tr_touchpoint_id - the <div> where offers will be displayed }
+    }
 );
 ```